wilhelmli/edu.halt.dev/README.md

 A static educational CMS platform under halt.dev.
 Currently hosted via [willi.uk/Office.html](https://willi.uk/Office.html)

 ## Recent change
+> As of 27 Nov. , the supervisor filed issues on the followings:
+1. The language assistant is not working 12 hours a week.
+2. The language assistant is not providing relevant materials to the courses.

+***

+## Versions

 ### v2.1 (24-11-2020)
 Continue to build an interactive classroom for complex ideologies through a new structure.